Peblusso/InsideThe-BidRoom-Library/README.md

 ##  Purpose

-The goal of this library is to create a **shared knowledge base** for bid and proposal teams — especially across Africa — to access practical templates, trackers, and frameworks that make proposal development more structured, faster, and smarter.
+The goal of this library is to create a **shared knowledge base** for bid and proposal teams especially across Africa to access practical templates, trackers, workflows and frameworks that make proposal development more structured, faster, and smarter.

 ##  Categories